jaames/flipnote.js/README.md

 ## Features

-* Full file parser implementations with metadata, frames, audio, etc
+* Full file parser implementations with metadata, frames, audio, signature verification, etc
 * Realtime browser-based playback, with a player API based on the HTML5 Video and Audio APIs
 * Optional web component for easily embedding a Flipnote player UI on any web page
 * Crisp scaling using sharp-bilinear filtering